Alumni 2020 – present

 Lori (Medema) Schimmelmann [Music Minor 1990s] is children’s choir director and handbell choir director at Holy Cross Lutheran Church in Jenison, Michigan.
 She and her husband Eric have two children.

 Lauri Seibert-Krueger [1990s] works for McCarty Law Offices and has two children, Hunter and Grace.

-Christy (Bielski) Dodge [1990-1992] was director of bands at Capac Community Schools and now teaches in the Birch Run Area Schools.
-She and her husband have five boys.
+Christy (Bielski) Dodge [1990-1992] is a road Rep for Marshall Music and Interim Conductor for the Meridian Community Band.
+She taught music in the Davison schools and was director of bands at Capac Community Schools and taught in the Birch Run Area Schools.
+She has five boys.